profunktor/fs2-rabbit/site/src/main/tut/guide.md

 #### Json message Consuming

-A stream-based Json Decoder that can be connected to a StreamConsumer is provided out of the box.
+A stream-based Json Decoder that can be connected to a StreamConsumer is provided by the extra dependency `fs2-rabbit-circe`.
 Implicit decoders for your classes must be on scope (you can use Circe's codec auto derivation):

 ```tut:silent
 import com.github.gvolpe.fs2rabbit.json.Fs2JsonDecoder